krishnachaithanyajakka/reacttxc-caf-latest/README.md

      refer doc here: https://www.npmjs.com/package/axios

- ## Application State Managment is also in built in this application/project
+ ## Application State Managment is also built in this application/project